TeV neutrinos and hard X-rays from relativistic reconnection in the corona of NGC 1068: Relativistic protons in the reconnection layer

 The dominant channel of proton energy loss is photohadronic ($p\gamma$) inelastic scattering on the X-ray photon field; we discuss in App.~\ref{app:ouv} additional cooling processes which turn out to be subdominant.
 To compute the $p\gamma$ cooling rate we parameterize the X-ray coronal emission as follows.
 The X-ray energy density is given by $u_X\simeq L_X/L^2 c$.
 In the optically thick regime, we expect this estimate to be revised by a corrective factor proportional to $\tau_T$, but since $\tau_T\sim 1$ we neglect the exact numerical factors in what follows.
 Motivated by spectral modeling of NGC 1068 \citep{Bauer2015, Marinucci2016}, we adopt a power-law spectrum of photon index $-2$ between $E_{X,\mathrm{min}}=100$~eV and $E_{X,\mathrm{max}}=100$~keV,

 The frequency range covered by the coronal spectrum is consistent with a scenario in which photons are initially injected in the optical-ultraviolet (OUV) band from the accretion disk, typically at energies even below $100$~eV, and subsequently undergo Comptonization in the corona up to $\sim 100$ keV.
-As we discuss in more detail in Sec.~\ref{sec:specprot}, a lower value of $E_{X,\mathrm{min}}$ would not alter our results.
+We emphasize though that the X-ray spectrum below about $1-2$~keV is not motivated by observations; on the other hand, as we discuss in more detail in Sec.~\ref{sec:specprot}, a different value of $E_{X,\mathrm{min}}$ would not alter our results.

 We assume an effective cross section that is constant in energy, $\hat{\sigma}=\sigma_{p\gamma}K_{p\gamma}=70$~$\mu$b, for interaction energies above the center-of-mass energy threshold $\epsilon_r=390$ (in units of $m_ec^2$), where $\sigma_{p\gamma}$ is the $p\gamma$ total cross section, and $K_{p\gamma}$ is the proton inelasticity \citep{Atoyan:2002gu, Dermer:2003zv}.
 Using the X-ray spectrum in Eq.~\ref{eq:X_ray_spectrum}, we estimate the $p\gamma$ energy-loss timescale as